top of page

 A qualifying disposition on the sale or transfer of ISO shares must occur more than two years after the grant date and more than one year after the exercise date.

-Anything outside these parameters is a disqualifying disposition and will carry various tax consequences.
+Anything outside these parameters is a disqualifying disposition.

 Unrivaled Wealth Management (“UWM”) is a registered investment advisor offering advisory services in the States of Pennsylvania, Ohio, and in other jurisdictions where exempted.
 Registration does not imply a certain level of skill or training.